hurryupmitch/rock-paper-scissors/README.md

 # rock-paper-scissors
-ODIN PROJECT: JavaScript Fist Project
+ODIN PROJECT: JavaScript First Project

+I will attempt to create a rock, paper, scissors browser game using JS.